Helimer 207 helicopter accident: Flight

-Search and rescue operation
+Search and rescue

 The Guardamar Calíope (G-40) in front of the Almería Rescue Coordination Centre.

 The Spanish Navy minesweeper Sella (M-32) assisted in searching for the AW139 wreckage on the seabed.

 The multipurpose tug Clara Campoamor (BS-32) was used in locating and recovering the crew and fuselage.

 Minutes after the accident, Almería Airport raised the alarm when the crew's approach confirmation was followed by a loss of the aircraft's radar signal.
 At 20:30 (UTC+1), air traffic control contacted the 112 emergency number after airport workers observed emergency flares.
 The Almería Rescue Coordination Centre then initiated a search operation by air and sea.

 The first unit to reach the accident site was the Maritime Service of the Civil Guard patrol boat Río Jiloca, which rescued the hoist operator at 21:04.
 The other three crew members could not be found and were declared missing at that time.
 The patrol boat also confirmed the sinking of Helimer 207, finding debris floating 5 miles south of Almería Airport.

 The hoist operator was taken in serious condition to Torrecárdenas University Hospital in Almería.
 Meanwhile, rescue units searched for the remaining crew on the surface.
 As only floating objects were found, an underwater search was planned using sonar, remotely operated submarines (ROVs), and specialized divers.

 The Guardamar Calíope (G-40) was equipped with a side-scan sonar.
 A team from AgustaWestland, the helicopter's manufacturer, assisted in detecting the emergency locator transmitter signal from the black boxes.
 The Spanish Navy minesweeper Sella (M-32) and the Maritime Rescue multipurpose tug Clara Campoamor (BS-32) also joined the search.
 The minesweeper located the wreckage, overturned on the seabed at a depth of 90 meters.

 After marking the wreck, Maritime Rescue's ROVs captured images of the helicopter, revealing that the three missing crew members were trapped inside the fuselage.
 Due to the depth, recovering the bodies was complex, with divers supported by ROVs.
 The first body recovered was that of the pilot, José Luis López Alcalá, followed by the copilot, Kevin Holmes.
 After a pause due to adverse weather, the third body, that of the rescuer, Íñigo Vallejo García, was recovered.

 Subsequent efforts focused on recovering the helicopter wreckage to aid the CIAIAC investigation.
 The operation had two phases.
 In the first, the Clara Campoamor (BS-32) raised the fuselage to a depth of 23 meters.
 Divers then prepared the helicopter for final recovery.
 On 1 February, the fuselage was retrieved, along with the black boxes and control panels.
 Operations continued to recover additional debris to assist the CIAIAC.